 In this article, I have offered a thought process that is logically and philosophically sound for determining whether to support or oppose war with Syria.
 Since we are a nation of laws, both International and moral, and since war is so morally and legally repugnant and must be avoided at all costs unless and until certainty can be established regarding just cause, last resort, etc., Rumsfeldian wisdom has made clear to me and to anyone who would look analytically and critically at the situation, that war with Syria is illegal, immoral, tactically and strategically unsound, not in our national interest, nor in the interest of the people of Syria, the Middle East, or the world.

 What is ironic and perhaps, tragic, about this process, is that Rumsfeld himself was and is incapable of utilizing his own method to draw reasonable and logically sound conclusions from his arguments.

-Posted by Camillo Mac Bica, Ph.D. on Sep 7 2013, With 0 Reads, Filed under Editor, Military.
+Posted by Camillo Mac Bica, Ph.D. on September 7, 2013, With 2897 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.